- 80 Actual Exam Questions

 Don’t waste time with unreliable exam prep resources.
 Get started with DumpsProvider’s SAP C_TS414_2023 exam dumps today and achieve your certification effortlessly!

-Quality Info Record: Procurement (D): The quality info record (transaction QI01) includes a 'Release Required' indicator and status profile settings, allowing the quality department to approve or block purchasing from a supplier for a material.
-This is the standard object for supplier-specific QM controls (SPRO > QM > Quality Inspection > Quality Info Record).
+Quality Info Record: Procurement (C): In the quality info record (transaction QI01), you can set the 'Block' indicator or use a status profile (e.g., 'Blocked') to prevent purchasing from a supplier for a specific material.
+This is the standard QM object for supplier-material quality control (SPRO > QM > Quality Inspection > Quality Info Record > Define Status).

 Thus, 'Quality info record: Procurement' is the correct answer.